 The Bible is our final authority in all matters of faith and practice.
 However, since the Bible is a diverse collection of narrative stories, poetry, law, and letters, it is helpful to summarize its teaching in a concise form that can be comprehended by both those deeply rooted in the church and those who have little exposure to the Bible.
 This is the historical function that the ancient universal church creeds played in the first four hundred years of Christ-centered faith.

 Sixth, Hillsong Church belongs to the Australian Christian Churches (ACC), a consortium of over 1000 Pentecostal churches and 375,000 constituents.
-Hillsong is currently impacting America and was permitted to start its own television channel, called Hillsong Channel, formerly the Church Channel, under the aegis of Trinity Broadcast’s Network’s family of networks.
+Hillsong is currently impacting America and was permitted to start its own television channel in June 2016, called Hillsong Channel, formerly the Church Channel, under the aegis of Trinity Broadcast’s Network’s family of networks.
 Here is the statement of faith both by Hillsong and the ACC about Scripture:

 We believe that the Bible is God’s Word.
 It is accurate, authoritative and applicable to our everyday lives.